TERMS AND CONDITIONS

 1.3 If these Terms expresses a time within which the Services are to be supplied, we will use reasonable endeavours to provide the Services by such time, but you agree that such time is an estimate only.

 1.4 You acknowledge and agree that any information, advice, material or work provided by us as part of the Services does not constitute legal advice.
-You are recommended to seek independent legal advice on your Will prior to singing it.
+You are recommended to seek independent legal advice on your Will prior to signing it.

 1.5 All variations to the Services must be agreed in writing between the Parties and will be priced in accordance with any schedule of rates provided by us, or otherwise as reasonably agreed between the Parties.
 If we consider that any instructions or directions from you constitute a variation to the scope of the Services or our obligations under these Terms, then we will not be obliged to comply with such instructions or directions unless agreed in accordance with this clause.